 Self-Treatments for corn and callus removal?

-- A file or pumice stone to reduce in-between podiatry appointments, little and often (under advise from your podiatrist)
+- A file or pumice stone to reduce in-between podiatry appointments, little and often (under advice from your podiatrist)

 - A moisturiser with urea (urea helps in breaking down the hard skin)